KS3cur1ty/Lynx/README.md

 - Logs are sent every 60 seconds by default
 - No X dependency
 - File shredder integrated
+- Persistence

 ## Limitations
-- Needs to be run with root permissions
+- Needs to be run with root (Admin on Windows) permissions
 - Not so stealthy

 ## Getting Started